 Currently, we offer components in two ceramic materials: BIOLOX®delta, the 4th and latest generation of bioceramics for joint replacement and BIOLOX®forte monolithic alumina.

 BIOLOX®delta has become a true benchmark for ceramic material in arthroplasty.
 It is an alumina matrix composite ceramic with high fracture strength1, excellent wear properties2 and outstanding biocompatibility.3

 The introduction of BIOLOX®delta in 2003 opened up new horizons, making complex geometries and a wider range of future orthopedic innovations possible: revision heads, knee implants, spinal implants, and even hip resurfacings.
 Since then, the BIOLOX® pink ceramic has been on the rise.
-BIOLOX®delta is the only ceramic with over 15 years of successful clinical experience and with more than 12 million components sold.
+BIOLOX®delta has more than 15 years of successful clinical experience.

 Particulate debris generated from the material of bearing surfaces and/or from fretting at modular junctions may trigger an aseptic inflammatory response.
 Therefore, surgeons are looking for materials which generate a minimal volume of debris with very low biological reactivity and which ultimately do not release potentially toxic ions.